kythe/kythe/kythe/web/site/contributing.md

 When building Kythe, we assume that you have an LLVM checkout in third_party/llvm/llvm.
-If you don't have an LLVM checkout in that directory, or if you fall out of date, the `./tools/modules/update.sh` script will update you to the exact revisions that we test against.  `./setup_bazel.sh` should be run before updating the modules.
+If you don't have an LLVM checkout in that directory, or if you fall out of date, the `./tools/modules/update.sh` script will update you to the exact revisions that we test against.

 Note that you don't need to have a checkout of LLVM per Kythe checkout.
 It's enough to have a symlink of the third_party/llvm/llvm directory.